goofycoder/arsenal/javascript/javascript.md

 ### JavaScript

+- progressive enhancement
+  -  Progressive enhancement is the fundamental base for all front-end development.
+  -  At its most basic level, it is creating a functional separation between HTML, CSS, and JavaScript.

 - the programming language of the Web.
   - The overwhelming majority of modern websites use JavaScript.
     - HTML: specify the content of web pages